Ezra Pound: University

 After graduating from Hamilton in 1905 with a PhB, he returned to Penn, where he fell in love with Hilda Doolittle (who later wrote under the name "H.D.").
 She was then a student at Bryn Mawr College, and he hand-bound 25 of his poems for her, calling it Hilda's Book.
-After receiving his M.A. in Romance languages in 1906, he registered to write a PhD thesis on the jesters in Lope de Vega's plays; a two-year Harrison fellowship covered his tuition and a $500 grant, with which he sailed again to Europe.
+After receiving his MA in Romance languages in 1906, he registered to write a PhD thesis on the jesters in Lope de Vega's plays; a two-year Harrison fellowship covered his tuition and a $500 grant, with which he sailed again to Europe.
 He spent three weeks in Madrid in various libraries, including in the Royal Library.
 On 31 May 1906 he was standing outside the palace during the attempted assassination of King Alfonso XIII and left the city for fear of being mistaken for an anarchist.
 After Spain he visited Paris and London, returning to the United States in July 1906.
 His first essay, "Raphaelite Latin", was published in the Book News Monthly that September.
 He took courses in English in 1907, where he fell out with just about everyone, including the department head, Felix Schelling, with silly remarks during lectures and by winding an enormous tin watch very slowly while Schelling spoke.
 In the spring of 1907 he learned that his fellowship would not be renewed.
 Schelling told him he was wasting everyone's time, and he left without finishing his doctorate.